Delaware.gov logo

 Program Guidelines and Operational Procedures

-The purpose of these guidelines is to define procedures relating to the Energy Efficiency Investment Fund (EEIF, also referred to as “Fund,” or “program”).
+The purpose of these guidelines is to define procedures relating to the Cool Switch Low-Impact Refrigerant Program (Cool Switch).
 The goal in establishing these guidelines is to provide a streamlined procedure for administering and distributing program funds.
-These guidelines provide rules of practice and procedures for grant
+These guidelines provide rules of practice and procedures for rebate applications and disbursement of rebates for low-impact

 About the Energy Efficiency Investment Fund

 This is a collection of questions and answers about the Delaware Energy Efficiency Investment Fund (EEIF).
-If you have questions on program eligibility, the application process or need help completing the application, please email EEIF.Grants@nv5.com or call 802-482-5645.
-Please refer to the program guidelines for more details for the specific pathway requirements and full
+If you have questions on program eligibility, the application process or need help completing the application, email DCCE.EnergyRebates@NV5.com or call 802-482-5645.
+Please refer to the program guidelines for more details for the specific pathway requirements and

 Energy Advisory Council Meetings